letxbe/letxbe/README.md

 * add documentation of values for `status_code`
 * Generate documentation for type sub-package
 * Add better handling of HTTP status when there's an error
+* explicit error for files greater than 100MB
 * Use python badge shields based on classifiers in setup, see https://shields.io/category/platform-support